MileHacker Logo

 Translation Apps: Use Google Translate or something like it apps for clear communication of dietary needs.

-• Research: Look for menus and reviews online.
+• Research: Look for restaurant menus and opinions online.

 • Vacation Rentals: Self-catering option with kitchen facilities.